vngcloud/docs-preview/src/vKS/plugins/vngcloud-blockstorage-csi-driver/troubleshooting.md

     ```

 #### sol-csi-06
 - Use `StatefulSet` instead of `Deployment`.
-The `StatefulSet`'s inherent design ensures ordered pod termination and startup, thereby eliminating the **Multi-Attach error**.
-Note that this solution might require additional PVC volumes.
+  - The `StatefulSet`'s inherent design ensures ordered pod termination and startup, thereby eliminating the **Multi-Attach error**. **Note** that this solution might require **additional PVC volumes**.

 #### sol-csi-07
-- Use NFS volume:
+- Use **NFS volume**:
-  For production workloads and services demanding seamless roll-out deployments and scaling, consider leveraging **Network File System (NFS) volumes**.
+  - For production workloads and services demanding seamless roll-out deployments and scaling, consider leveraging **Network File System (NFS) volumes**.
 These types of volumes inherently support multi-attach scenarios, allowing multiple pods to share a single volume without encountering the **Multi-Attach error**.